AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/courses.md

 1. To apply the selected instance, click **[!UICONTROL Update Enrollment]**.
 Update Enrollment option is available on the right-top of the page.

-   The newly selected instance is enrolled.&nbsp;If a learner is enrolled to a course instance which is a part of another LO, and he updates the course instance which is a part of the flexible Learning Program, he will automatically be unenrolled from the other&nbsp;Learning Objects after a warning.
+   The newly selected instance is enrolled.
+If a learner is enrolled to a course instance which is a part of another LO, and he updates the course instance which is a part of the flexible Learning Program, he will automatically be unenrolled from the other Learning Objects after a warning.

 ## Completing a course {#completingacourse}